Ationet/ationetdocs/AN-Native-Tracking_Protocol-Spec.md

 action type and a common ground for the functionality of each relevant item.

-### Definitions

-#### Subscriber
-ATIONet’s subscription owner.
-The person or company who runs the service.

-#### Homebase
-A type of ATIONet subscription where the subscriber owns the site(s) but also the fleet(s) of vehicles.

-#### Network
-A type of ATIONet subscription where the subscriber enrolls Fleet Companies and retail or commercial sites to operate with its own method-of-payment.
-The Network company doesn’t own the site(s) or the vehicles.

-#### Retail
-A type of ATIONet subscription where the subscriber owns the sites and enrolls Fleet Companies to operate with its own method-of-payment.

-#### Merchant
-On a Network type subscription, the Merchant is the company who own the sites.

-#### Company
-On a Network or Retail type subscription, the Company is the company who own the fleet.

-#### Terminal
-Transaction capture device at the site.

 ## 1 Scope

 Version 1.0 of this document covers a particular version of ATIONet’s